saxix/django-concurrency/docs/middleware.rst

 ConcurrencyMiddleware
 =====================

-You can globally intercept :ref:`RecordModifiedError` adding :ref:`concurrency.middleware.ConcurrencyMiddleware <concurrencymiddleware>` to your :setting:`MIDDLEWARE_CLASSES`.
+You can globally intercept :class:`RecordModifiedError <concurrency.exceptions.RecordModifiedError>`
+adding :class:`ConcurrencyMiddleware <concurrency.middleware.ConcurrencyMiddleware>` to your :setting:`MIDDLEWARE_CLASSES`.
-Each time a ``RecordModifiedError`` is raised it goes up to the ConcurrencyMiddleware and the handler defined in :setting:`CONCURRENCY_HANDLER409` is invoked.
+Each time a :class:`RecordModifiedError <concurrency.exceptions.RecordModifiedError>` is raised it goes up to the ConcurrencyMiddleware and the handler defined in
+:setting:`CONCURRENCY_HANDLER409` is invoked.

 **Example**